schoppmp/travis-doc-upload/README.md

 ### Step 1

-Run this command in a directory named `scripts` in your Rust project:
+Run this command in a directory named `.travis` in your Rust project:

 ```
-travis encrypt-file ~/path-to-docs-key/.../id_rsa
+travis encrypt-file ~/path-to-docs-key/.../id_ed25519
 ```

 Travis will guess your repo's name on GitHub.
 Make sure this is correct, especially if your repo is owned by an organization!

-This command should create `id_rsa.enc` inside `scripts`.
-Check this file into Git; *do not* check in `id_rsa`!
+This command should create `id_ed25519.enc` inside `.travis`.
+Check this file into Git; *do not* check in `id_ed25519`!
 Keeping it outside the source tree, as illustrated above, is safest.

 The command will also print an instruction like